Kodriboh/Bjornstad2/README.md

 You can either simply pull this repository into your own project files or alternatively pull the [Bjornstad2 Containers](https://github.com/Kodriboh/Bjornstad2-Containers) then pull this project into the src folder.

-To build the containerised project, create .env files from the .env.examples containing your environment variables and run:
+To build the containerised project, create .env files from the .env.examples containing your environment variables and run the following command in the project root:

 <code>
     docker-compose up --build -d
 </code>

-in the containers root.

 ## Using Composer